Can You Still See the Tulips of the Netherlands in May?

 It’s actually easier than I could have expected to see the tulip fields of this beautiful country.

 If you’re visiting for a short time like I was, you’ll likely stay based in Amsterdam and go on a day trip from there to see the tulips.
+(For ideas where to stay, check out this article).
 And from Amsterdam, the easiest way to see the tulips is to go to the fields in Lisse.